Uberi/University-Notes/MATH138/MATH138.md

 ### Radius of Convergence

-The **radius of convergence** is the values of $x$ on the imaginary plane such that all numbers within this radius of $x_0$ allow the power series to converge.
+The **radius of convergence** for a power series is the maximum magnitude of the values of $x$ on the imaginary plane such that all numbers inside this radius of $x_0$ allow the power series to converge absolutely, and all numbers outside of this radius diverge.

+The behaviour at the radius is not important.

+The values of $x$ that allow the series to converge are known as the **interval of convergence**.

 This is a number $\rho \in \mb{R}$ such that: